 2. Sleep for the brain

 Something that uses 20% of your energy needs a rest, too.

 Sleep is vital for a healthy brain.
-During the night, there's an 8-hour cleansing process, which is absolutely vital to clean out the toxins that build up during the day like amyloid plaques, tangles and tau proteins that are major risk factors for Parkinson's and Alzheimer's.
+During the night, there's an 8-hour cleansing process, which is absolutely vital to clean out the toxins that build up during the day.

 Keep your sleep and waking times as consistent as possible for major brain benefits.

 Alcohol and caffeine have a huge impact on sleep quality.
 Caffeine can still be in your system up to 12 hours later, so lay off the lattes after 10-11am.

 Use that Do Not Disturb mode.
 Being off your phone for an hour before bed can help you to wind down, get some peace, and avoid blue light (which can mess up your melatonin—the sleep hormone).